casperjs/casperjs/docs/modules/clientutils.rst

 .. versionadded:: 1.1-beta5

 Makes selector by defined type XPath, Name or Label.
 Function has same result as selectXPath in Casper module for XPath type - it makes XPath object.
-Function also accepts name attribute of the form filed or can select element by its label text.
+Function also accepts name attribute of the form field or can select element by its label text.

-Parametr ``type`` values:
+Parameter ``type`` values:
 ~~~~~~~~~~~~~~~~~~~~~~~~

 - 'css'

-  CSS3 selector - selector is returned trasparently
+  CSS3 selector - selector is returned transparently

 - 'xpath' || null